 As the external signal is treated like any other sound source within the Q, it is necessary to trigger the Amplifier Envelope to get the signal passed through.
 To do so, notes must be sent to the Q's sound generation, either by playing on the keyboard, receiving MIDI notes or via the internal step sequencer or arpeggiator.
-Please read the chapter "External In" in the "Sound Parameters" section for further info.
+You can also send an external audio signal directly to the Q's FX section by using the Mix In to parameter in the Global menu.